-If the brakes are frozen, take the ATV to a warmer area to thaw out the brakes.
+3. If the brakes are frozen, take the ATV to a warmer area to thaw out the brakes.

-Do not attempt to free frozen brakes by pouring warm water on the brake pads and housings.
+Do not attempt to free frozen brakes by pouring warm water on the brakes.

-- NOTE: After the brakes thaw, dry them by applying them several times while riding slowly. - NOTE: After riding through water, mud, snow, or slush, it is important to dry both brake systems before parking the ATV.
+■ NOTE: After the brakes thaw, dry them by applying them several times while riding slowly.

+■ NOTE: After riding through water, mud, snow, or slush, it is important to dry the brake system before parking the ATV.